-Feel the Peel – Circular economy and oranges
+Feel the Peel by Carlo Ratti Associati: circular economy and oranges

 Feel the Peel is a fun and healthy installation touring Italy for a few months in 2019.
 Designed by Carlo Ratti, for the oil and gas company Eni, in order to promote sustainability and circular economy.